 Successful performance analysis depends on the ability to identify bottlenecks in the application or system infrastructure.
 A bottleneck could be caused by any object on a page that is taking longer than other page objects to fully load, or it could be an overloaded segment of the network or a security process that is delaying the browser’s requests and responses.

-How easy is it for you to get to the root cause of an issue, isolating a problem down to a component or procedure?
+How easy is it for you to do root cause analysis of an issue, isolating a problem down to a component or procedure?

 Analysis and tuning is not a “one and done” type of event, but rather a cyclical process of evaluation and elimination of performance bottlenecks, using iterative load testing of the application.
 Every pass of a load test could uncover new issues in the system, as the elimination of one larger issue in a previous pass might unmask other issues that were previously shadowed.